-- Our senior executive officers are responsible for ensuring that their respective functions operate within established risk appetite limits, in accordance with the Company's enterprise risk management policy.
+- Our senior executive officers, that serve as leaders in the "First Line of Defense", are responsible for ensuring that their respective functions operate within established risk appetite limits, in accordance with the Company's enterprise risk management policy.
 As members of the ERMC and the MC, they are also responsible for identifying risks, considering risk when developing strategic plans, budgets and new products and implementing appropriate risk controls when pursuing business strategies and objectives. - Our risk management and compliance team is led by the Chief Risk Officer and provides oversight of our risk profile and is responsible for maintaining a compliance program that includes compliance risk assessment, policy development, testing and reporting activities.
-This team effectively serves in a "second line of defense" role by overseeing the activities of the revenue generating functions in the "first line of defense". - The internal audit team is responsible for performing periodic, independent reviews and testing of compliance with the Company's risk management policies and standards, as well as with regulatory guidance and industry best practices.
-The internal audit team also assesses the design and operating effectiveness of these policies and standards and validates risk management controls and effectively serves as the "third line of defense" for the Company.
+This team effectively serves in a "Second Line of Defense" role by overseeing the activities of the revenue generating functions in the "First Line of Defense". - The internal audit team is responsible for performing periodic, independent reviews and testing of compliance with the Company's risk management policies and standards, as well as with regulatory guidance and industry best practices.
+The internal audit team also assesses the design and operating effectiveness of these policies and standards and validates risk management controls and effectively serves as the "Third Line of Defense" for the Company.

 The Company's Enterprise Risk Management oversight tools, which are an integral component of the integrated Risk Management Framework that is used to help the Company manage risk within its approved risk appetite, are applied to the Company's strategy setting process as well as its operational delivery mechanisms in order to identify potential events that may impact the Company.
 To achieve its risk appetite objective, the Company must identify, manage, monitor, control and report on current and emerging risks in a consistent, timely, and understandable manner across the organization.
-Two examples of the oversight tools that help the Company identify its risks are the Risk Appetite Statement and the Enterprise Risk Assessment process.
+Three examples of the oversight tools that help the Company identify its risks are the Risk Appetite Statement, the Enterprise Risk Assessment process, and stress testing activities.